Home | Sitemap | Contact Us | Translate

 The applicant is given the license card upon presentation of the receipt to the Development Services Assistant showing that the fee is paid.

-Building and electrical contractor licenses, and plumbing and mechanical contractor information, must be renewed/updated annually by December 31.
+Building contractor licenses must be renewed annually by December 31.
 The renewal requirements and fees are listed on the same sheet as the requirements for new applications.
+Plumbing, Electric, and Mechanical contractors must update their license information on file with the City each year upon renewal of state licenses.

 City of Lockhart